UPDATE: Dogs Die In New Milford House Fire

 "Overhaul was going to take awhile because of cluttered conditions in the house," said Clancy, the police chief.

-New Milford firefighters removed the dogs and handed them over to Bergen County Animal Control, he said.
+New Milford firefighters removed the remains of the dogs from the home and handed them over to Bergen County Animal Control, he said.

 Mutual aid at the fire or in coverage included firefighters from Closter, Dumont, Emerson, Hackensack, Haworth and Teaneck, responders at the scene said.